-Positioning the Long Term Resource Monitoring Program for the Future

-Strategic Plan for the Long Term Resource Monitoring Program on the Upper Mississippi River System, 2010-2014
+Positioning the Long Term Resource Monitoring Program for the Future Strategic Plan for the Long Term Resource Monitoring Program ^(Click here for full Plan) on the Upper Mississippi River System, 2010-2014

-The Long Term Resource Monitoring Program (LTRMP) was created over 20 years ago as part of the Environmental Management Program (EMP) on the Upper Mississippi River System (UMRS) and is a comprehensive program of monitoring, research, and data management that provides critical information about the status and trends of key resources.
+The Long Term Resource Monitoring Program (LTRMP) was created over 20 years ago as part of the Environmental Management Program (EMP) on the Upper Mississippi River System (UMRS).
+It is a comprehensive program of monitoring, research, and data management that provides critical information about the status and trends of key river resources and their underlying processes.
 The LTRMP information is used extensively by resource managers, planners, administrators, scientists, academics, legislators, and the general public for improved understanding, problem solving, and informed decision-making about issues important to the UMRS.

-The Strategic Plan, developed by an interagency partnership, identifies a set of four priority outcomes for fiscal years 2010-2014 selected from a universe of possibilities.
-The four outcomes presented in this plan are essential to addressing UMRS information needs, understanding the river ecosystem, and and providing knowledge for informed decisions.
-The strategic plan continues LTRMP's state of the art science and data delivery.
+The Strategic Plan, developed by an interagency partnership, identifies a set of four priority outcomes for 2010-2014.
+The four outcomes presented in this plan are essential to addressing UMRS information needs, understanding the river ecosystem, and providing knowledge for informed decisions.
+This effort will provide information needed to guide the LTRMP in the future and to maintain the Upper Mississippi River System as a nationally and internationally significant ecosystem.
+The Strategic Plan identifies desired outcomes and the associated outputs needed to achieve the outcome.